 Tuition may be paid in annual, semester, or monthly installment plans.
 Families who choose to pay one annual installment will receive a 3% discount (on academic programs only).
 Pre-paid tuition and fees are non-refundable.
 Families may otherwise choose the ten monthly installments option.
 Due to agreements the School maintains with Montessori teachers, full monthly installments are required regardless of absence, illness, vacation or travel out of the country, and regardless of the duration.
 Families on an installment plan who need to withdraw from enrollment may do so with a thirty (30) day advance written notice.
 Any deposits, pre-payments, installments or fees paid to the school cannot be refunded for any reason.
 The School has no obligation to hold any enrollment space except during an agreed upon enrollment term.
 Before and After School Care The School offers before-school and after-school care to all currently enrolled students.
 You may select a before and/or after care program which meets the needs of your family at a special rate, or you may use drop-in child care for before-school (7:00-8:30 am) and after-school (3:00 - 6:00 p.m.) at a rate of \$10 per hour per child.
-If you utilize child care before or after the plan you choose, The computer will charge the minutes utilized at the \$10/hour rate.
+If you utilize child care before or after the plan you signed up for, Smartcare will automatically charge by the minute at a rate of \$10/hour rate to your account.
 The School business day ends promptly at 6:00 p.m.
-Any child remaining in care beyond closing time may be charged at a rate of up to \$30 per hour per child.
+Child care beyond closing time may be charged at a rate of up to \$30 per hour per child.
 Annual School Fees Annual school fees are due May 1st or upon enrollment for new families.
 Activity/field trips reservations, subscriptions, materials etc. are planned and paid for months in advance and therefore, school fees are non-refundable in case of withdrawal.
 Holiday Child Care Child care is offered on many days that the academic program is closed, as shown in the calendar.
 Holiday Child Care is only offered for families who sign up at the beginning of the academic year or upon enrollment for the Holiday Plan.
 Hot Nutritious Lunches and Snacks Healthy, mid-morning snacks are provided to all children, along with an additional snack for children enrolled in after care.
-Hot, nutritious lunches are available and billed to Smart Tuition at a rate of \$4.25 per lunch.
-Families that sign up for the lunch plan that is pre-billed get a discounted rate of \$5.25 per lunch.
-You may bring a healthy lunch from home if you prefer.
+See the Healthy Nutritious Lunches section of this handbook.
 Please remember we are a peanut-free school.
-See the Nutrition Guide in this handbook.
 School Calendar Alden Montessori School's annual calendar consists of the Fall and Spring semester and Summer Camp, including school holidays and important dates such as parent/teacher conference days, teacher-in-service days, early dismissal days, and summer camp days.
 The calendar is always available on the school website, in your re-enrollment information and is posted at all times in the lobby.
-Summer Camp Summer Camp is during the months of June, July and a few weeks into August.
+Summer Camp Summer Camp is during the months of June and July.